kei3224/leave_management_system/README.md

 - [x] Add Changelog
 - [x] Add back to top links
-- [ ] Add Additional Templates w/ Examples
+- [x] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [x] Add "components" document to easily copy & paste sections of the readme
-- [ ] Multi-language Support
-  - [ ] Chinese
-  - [ ] Spanish

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/kei3224/leave_management_system/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>